dialchain/dial/specs/TokenClass.md

 # Token Class
 A token class is a token describing a class of tokens.
 It also provides a schema, control rules and a unit of account for all tokens of that class.
 Each token resp. declaration in the dial network is instantiated from a token class.
-Event fudamental nnetwork rules are defined into token classes.
+Event fudamental network rules are defined into token classes.
 A genesis packet provides initial files used to bootstrap the network.

 # Declaration
 A declaration is the fundamental unit of expression